rwright1994/PublicSamples/README.md

 </ul>
 <hr/><br/>
 <h4>Additonal Information</h4>
 <p>By no means is this an extensive list of things that I have programed or done.
-I have programmed for an embbed system, created various C/C++ applications to perform certain tasks and have experience hosting a service on firebase/AWS.</p>
+I have programmed for an embbed system, created various C/C++ applications to perform certain tasks and have experience hosting a service on firebase/AWS.
+More files maybe added over time.</p>